-The final showdown didn’t really tie all of its conclusions.
+The showdown didn’t tie all of its conclusions.
 Therefore, the ending hanging a little.
 Apart from which, it’s still an enjoyable psychological mind show to say at least that this is “Mr. Robot” in case you forgot what you were watching.
 And I also don’t expect much about how this second season ends even though I know Tyrell Wellick’s fate at the end and also Elliot Alderson.
-On the other hand, you really felt it.
-In fact, one interesting thing from this season is that Esmail uses glitchy, error, and screen of death in one of its segments.
-In fact, I was surprised when this series changed to sitcom at “eps2.4m4ster-s1ave.aes”.
-The most absurdities, what-the-frick, and confused moments in TV series.
+On the other hand, you felt it.
+One interesting thing from this season is that Esmail uses glitchy, error, and screen of death in one of its segments.
+I was surprised when this series changed to sitcom at “eps2.4m4ster-s1ave.aes”.
+The most absurdities, what-the-frick, and confusing moments in TV series.

 Sam Esmail back at the game in this second season, producing something more, more than realistic.
 Maybe, it’s very excessive.
 Esmail’s direction in every episode was a breathtaking under-control and one of the best direction in a TV series.
 It felt strong in this one and it was one season that focused two other sides of the hacker and brought you into the Fight Club vibe.
 However, this is even more complex.